adessoSE/devblog/_posts/2021-05-17-A-Series-of-Rust-Blog-Posts-Exploring-Rust-For-AWS-Lambda-1.md

 echo $'[target.x86_64-unknown-linux-musl]\nlinker = "x86_64-linux-musl-gcc"' > .cargo/config
 ```

+For a quick explanation: Musl is a libc implementation that is optimized for static linking.
+This library together with the rust target enables us to produce a binary that needs no further attention from the Operating System to link dependencies at runtime.
+You can find further information about musl [here](https://musl.libc.org).

 #  The Account

 To try this we need an AWS Account and configure it as described below.

 You have to set up a user in your `AWS Management Console` that has permissions to at least create new lambda functions.
 Also, define it to be used programmatically and generate an `access key` for it.
 For the permissions part I chose to attach an `AWS Managed Policy` to to my user, which you can find by the name `AWSLambda_FullAccess`.
-I also did not attach the policy to my user directly but to a group that I put my user in.

 # The Project